voken1/docs/policy/voken_referral_program.rst

 - When the contract automatically settles the 1001 Vokens reward, some Lvs may be absent (due to insufficient referrals, or do not exist).
-  In this case, all unsuccessful rewards will be attributed to **Lv.1**, which is the direct referrer.
+  In this case, all unsuccessful rewards will be saved in the :ref:`voken_contract`, and will be reward to Top-Sales 100 after the :ref:`voken_sale`.

 .. _sales_referral_reward: